Deafness in your Child

 Why is my Child Deaf?

-Deafness is most commonly due to malformation of or damage to the hearing organ ("the Organ of Corti") of the inner ear and its tiny hair cells, which detect sound waves.
+Deafness diagnosed at birth is most commonly due to malformation of the Cochlea, which detects sound waves.
 This may occur during development in the womb, or at any stage in the first years of life.
 Much less common causes of deafness involve abnormalities of the ear canal, ear drum or hearing bones.

-The most common known causes of deafness are:
+The most common known causes of deafness diagnosed at birth are:

 Genetic Deafness

 This is the responsible cause of approximately 70% or more of all cases of severe to profound deafness.
 This is where the genetic information (Code) in the DNA is altered in some way to produce abnormal structures or functions in the inner ear.
 The abnormal code may come from one or both parents- but may also occur spontaneously in children.
-The deafness may be stable, or in some children may deteriorate with age.
+The deafness may be stable,but often slowly deteriorates over time.
+By far, the most common form of genetic deafness that we see, and know about, is recessively inherited from both parents, and there is rarely a close family history of hearing loss.
+Our evolving knowledge reveals that the causes of genetic deafness are far more complex than previously thought, and may involve mutations in more than one type of gene, and may also involve gene controllers (genes which control other genes).
+Below, I present simplified concepts to help understanding (including mine!).

 The most common form of genetic deafness is called "autosomal recessive".
 This accounts for approximately 80% of inherited deafness.
 Parents may wonder how their child can have a genetic form of inheritance if they can both hear.
-The reason is that each parent has two genes for hearing.
+The reason is that each parent has two genes for every component of the hearing mechanism.
 If both parents have a single copy of a recessive gene for deafness, and one normal gene, they will be carriers of deafness.
-If a child inherits one deafness gene from each parent, i.e. a double dose, he or she will be deaf.
+If a child inherits one deafness gene from each parent, i.e. a "double dose", they will be deaf.
 With recessive inheritance the chance of each subsequent child being deaf is one in four.

-Up to several percent of the normally hearing adult population may be carriers of a recessive gene for deafness.
+Up to several percent of the normally hearing adult population in any country may be carriers of a recessive gene for deafness.

-This accounts for 15-20% of genetic deafness.
+This accounts for possibly 15-20% of "genetic deafness".
 People with a dominant form of genetic deafness usually have a deaf parent.
 The chance that subsequent children will be deaf may be as high as 50%.
 Some dominant genes are not as "strong" and may not necessarily result in deafness or the deafness may skip a generation.

 Sex Linked Inherited Deafness